edgedb/edgedb/docs/edgeql/ddl/objects.rst

     :eql:stmt:`ALTER CONSTRAINT` for details.

 :eql:synopsis:`DROP CONSTRAINT <constraint-name>;`
-    Remove a constraint from this link.
+    Remove a constraint from this object type.
 See :eql:stmt:`DROP CONSTRAINT` for details.

 :eql:synopsis:`DROP INDEX ON <index-expr>`